quicwg/base-drafts/draft-ietf-quic-recovery.md

 available when a packet arrives.
 In particular, Handshake and 0-RTT packets cannot be processed until the Initial packets arrive, and 1-RTT packets can't be processed until the handshake completes.
-Endpoints MAY ignore the loss of Handshake, 0-RTT, and 1-RTT packets that arrive before the peer has packet protection keys to process those packets.
+Endpoints MAY ignore the loss of Handshake, 0-RTT, and 1-RTT packets that might arrive before the peer has packet protection keys to process those packets.

 ### Probe Timeout {#pto}